-In this article, we look at the different types of CNC Machines and their uses.
+In this article, we delve into the diverse types of CNC Machines and their applications.

 CNC (Computer Numerical Control) machines function via pre-programmed instructions devised using CAD (Computer-Aided Design) software.
 Once the layout is created, it is converted into g-code.
 G-code is a CNC-legible format used to translate the CAD model into operation guidelines for a CNC machine, such as numerical values and coordinates.

 CNC machines are highly versatile; they come in various forms and can be used for a multitude of applications.

 Here's a rundown of different types of CNC machines.

 Now let's go in depth with examples of different types of CNC machines and their functions:

 Milling machines are one of the most commonly found CNC machines; they tend to be used for drilling or cutting shapes into a hard, solid material.
 Rotary tools on the milling machine can shave and slice a material in varying directions, depths and angles and range from 3-6 axis structure.
 Find out more about CNC Machining in our CNC Machining guide.

 Lathes are not too dissimilar to milling machines in that they both shape the desired material using spinning contact between the machine’s component and the object.
 However, while a milling machine tool spins and/or moves to work on the still material, the lathe rapidly rotates the material while introducing the tool to shave and shape the spinning object.
 Because of this method, lathes are best used for conical, cylindrical or spherical shapes.

 CNC routers are typically used for large 2D projects such as cutting into sheets of aluminium, steel, wood or plastic.
 CNC routers are programmed to run along the Z, Y and Z axes, otherwise known as the Cartesian coordinate system.
 Although there are 3D routers available for more detailed and complex work, the 2D is the most commonly operated.